jsdelivrbot/OrionUI/c-modal/c-modal.md

 </div>
 ```

 Finally, set up the trigger.
-In the On click the example `span` below opens `js-mymodal` and injects it with the content from `js-mymodal-content`.
+On click the example `span` below opens `js-mymodal` and injects it with the content from `js-mymodal-content`.
 ```
 <span data-modal="js-mymodal" data-modal-content="js-mymodal-content">Modal Trigger</span>
 ```

 This is just one example.
 You could inject different content into the same modal depending on which trigger is clicked, or have multiple modals with different designs altogether.

+### Events
+The following events are available to hook into:

+- `open` - fired when a modal is opened
+- `close` - fired when a modal is closed
+- `closeIcon` - fired when a modal is closed via clicking its close [X] icon
+- `closeBackground` - fired when a modal is closed via clicking it's background